catgsmith/angular-NgRx/ngRx-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.

+Make sure you are in the folder that contains `package.json` file then type `npm install`

 ## Development server
+catgsmith@claddagh ngRx-app % pwd
+/Users/catgsmith/Tech/workspace_Angular/angular-ngrx/ngRx-app

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.